European Immigration Law

 What are the fundamental rights of EU citizens in Germany?

-EU citizens in Germany enjoy the rights of the EU Charter of Fundamental Rights (EU Charter of Fundamental Rights), including freedom of movement, the right to work and reside freely, and protection against discrimination.
+EU citizens in Germany enjoy the rights of the EU Charter of Fundamental Rights (EU-GRC), including freedom of movement, the right to work freely, residence and protection from discrimination.

 How is freedom of movement regulated in practice?

-The Freedom of Movement Act (FreizügG/EU) determines how EU citizens can live, work and obtain a freedom of movement certificate in Germany.
+The Freedom of Movement Act (FreizügG/EU) stipulates how EU citizens can live, work and obtain a freedom of movement certificate in Germany.

-What role do the ECHR and the ECJ play?
+What role do the ECtHR and the ECJ play?

-In complex cases, such as the expiration of freedom of movement, the application for a certificate of freedom of movement, questions regarding EU citizenship or proceedings before the ECHR and the ECJ, professional legal advice is advisable.
+In complex cases, such as the expiry of freedom of movement, applications for freedom of movement certificates, questions concerning Union citizenship, or proceedings before the ECtHR and ECJ, professional legal advice is recommended.

 .jpg)